lcscs12345/ncbi-xsl/README.md

     xmlstarlet el 10313991.xml

 Parsing XML with a custom stylesheet, which is surprisingly easy to code.
-Only 13 lines of code in insdseq2bed.xsl for transforming a viral genome annotation as bed format.

     xsltproc --novalid insdseq2bed.xsl 10313991.xml